 - SB 100 (2018): The 100 Percent Clean Energy Act – 50% renewable energy by 2026, 100% renewable energy by 2045

 - AB 1668 (2018): Drought preparedness

 - SB 99 (TBD): Community Energy Resilience Act (introduced December 2020)

 In late 2019, UC Berkeley conducted a campaign to recruit a demonstration site, asking blocks to self-elect themselves, and chose a block in the Fruitvale neighborhood of Oakland in April 2020.
 The project team has conducted energy audits on residences and created engineering and design documents.
-The research team is helping the block homeowners to create a nonprofit Association to manage and operate the microgrid.
-The plan is to conduct the in-home energy and water retrofits starting in Summer 2022 and construct the microgrid in Spring 2023.
+The research team has helped the block homeowners create a nonprofit Association to manage and operate the microgrid.
+The plan is to conduct the in-home and block-level retrofits in 2023.